 One music player shared among a group of friends.
 Connect with your friends over the internet to listen to music together as if you were in the same room.

-TogetherTunes is free to use, and will always be free to use.
+TogetherTunes is free to use, and always will be, but requires a Siggi.io account to use.

 Java 8 is required to run TogetherTunes.